hafriedlander/php-peg/README.md

 Rules can inherit off other rules using the keyword extends.
 There are several ways to change the matching of the rule, but they all share a common feature - when building a result set the rule will also check the inherited-from rule's rule-attached functions for storage handlers.
-This lets you do something like
+This lets you do something like:

 <pre><code>
 A: Foo Bar Baz